danshaub/SmoochThatDog/README.md

 # Smooch That Dog
-# By our horrible team
+# By our awesome team!